-It can even be speculated that a major cause of tooth decay and jaw problems lies in the very lack of use we make of our teeth and jaw muscles when we mostly consume soft processed food2 - after all, lack of exercise in other parts of the body tends to lead to atrophy (wasting away), including our muscles, bones and brain (as in the phrase "use it or lose it").
+It can even be speculated (in fact, tentatively stated as a fact) that a major cause of tooth decay and jaw problems lies in the very lack of use we make of our teeth and jaw muscles when we mostly consume soft processed food2 - after all, lack of exercise in other parts of the body tends to lead to atrophy (wasting away), including our muscles, bones and brain (as in the phrase "use it or lose it").
 In fact this is what Edgar Cayce hinted at when stating that modern "soft" foods (as opposed to what he termed "detergent" foods such as raw carrots, lettuce and the like), constitute a cause of teeth and gum disorders (this is easy to understand since as weight-bearing exercise strengthens bones, by analogy, teeth should benefit from chewing).
 And last but not least, chewing of course gets our saliva "going".

 Eminent Natural Hygiene proponent Dr. Herbert Shelton recounts a beautiful testimonial testifying to the dental healing value of properly exercising one's teeth: